 I was really impressed with Catherine Parker’s work inhabiting Poppy Hill.
-We discussed The Haunting of Hill House–currently streaming on Netflix, as well as her past and future projects. –Cory Graham
+We discussed The Haunting of Hill House–currently streaming on Netflix, working with director Mike Flanagan, as well as her past and future projects, including Doctor Sleep. –Cory Graham

 How did the role of Poppy Hill come to you?
 Were you approached to audition?